 We wake up to a new day, don’t we?
 Then, why is it that new things should be reserved for the ‘New Year’ only?
 Every day is a new one and an opportunity to fill it with something new — be it a good article I read online or a new recipe I found worth trying.
 All we need is a good story that fills up the empty pages of the day.
 Trust me, if you see days from this perspective, the first day of any year will be just another day yet to be explored.

-Unfortunately, most individual hide behind the calendar, bringing time as a shield.
+Unfortunately, most individuals hide behind the calendar, bringing time as a shield.
 New Year then becomes only an excuse.
-Party hard the night before, wake up and convince ourselves we left the days behind and look for a new start or adopting something fresh.
+Party hard the night before, wake up, and convince ourselves we left the days behind and look for a new start or adopting something fresh.
 What’s this mindset that drives many?
 It’s nothing other than the inertia to face the uncertain days ahead.

 Hope — Fuelling The 31st Illusion

 We need that ’31st of December’ to delude ourselves to believe, it’s the end of a phase, hoping that things will be better than what they are now.
-Ultimately, its this hope that brings us to chant the countdown to the clock striking 12:00 am on the 31st night.
+Ultimately, it’s this hope that brings us to chant the countdown to the clock striking midnight on the 31st night.
 But it’s nothing but an illusion.

 Unfortunately, that’s how it goes and the world moves on.